rzzzwilson/teensy/blink/README.rst

 The teensy `tutorials <https://www.pjrc.com/teensy/tutorial.html>`_ start with a 'blink' example which is a very simple *hello world!* example that blinks the on-board LED.
-The circuit used is just the teensy 3.1 board:
+The circuit used for all the code here is just the teensy 3.1 board itself:

 .. image:: blink_breadboard.png
     :width: 211